Jayy001/Carta/README.md

 If it's a `button` that has been pressed it will return `True` as the value, if anything else has been given it will use that specific input (for example, from the keyboard) as the value.

-Hope this guide was helpful, feel free to ask if you need some help (`Jayy#6024` on discord)
+Hope this guide was helpful, feel free to ask if you need some help (`jake.sh` on discord)